telitas/PSVBAInternationalize/README.md

 Copyright (c) 2022 telitas

-See the LICENSE file or https://opensource.org/licenses/mit-license.php for details.
+See the LICENSE.txt file or https://opensource.org/licenses/mit-license.php for details.